benjamin-heasly/gold-lab-nwb-conversions/pyramid/README.md

 conda env create -f environment.yml
 ```

-If you've already dones that in the past but you want to make sure you're up to date, you can update your conda environment.
+If you've already done that in the past but you want to make sure you're up to date, you can update your conda environment.

 ```
 cd gold-lab-nwb-conversions